 This essay is followed by four commentaries by Professors Gordon Wood, Laurence Tribe, Mary Ann Glendon, and Ronald Dworkin, who engage Justice Scalia's ideas about judicial interpretation from varying standpoints.
 In the spirit of debate, Justice Scalia responds to these critics.

 Antonin Scalia (1936-2016) was an associate justice of the U.S. Supreme Court from 1986 to 2016.
 Prior to that time, he served on the U.S. Court of Appeals for the District of Columbia.

 "[We] are lucky to have, in book form, an essay on legal interpretation by Justice Scalia....[He] projects a sanguine humor through a robust prose enlivened by sly sallies against what he sees as the gaps in logic of the opposing camp.
-He is anything but the angry justice of popular myth."--John O. McGinnis, The Wall Street Journal
+He is anything but the angry justice of popular myth."--John O. McGinnis, Wall Street Journal

 "Love him or hate him (it's hard to imagine a neutral opinion), Scalia is a brilliant and engaging writer.
 This tantalizing short debate with his equally brilliant critics shows just how radical our most conservative justice is."--Kathleen Kahn, San Francisco Chronicle

 "Justice Scalia's well-written and patiently explained theory, augmented and challenged by the commentaries of four scholars, will fascinate and enlighten even those readers, and they are many, whom it does not convince. . . .
 Justice Scalia merits praise for the clarity with which he writes and for the careful thought that underlies his writing."--Walter Barthold, The Lawyer's Bookshelf